-Scott has served as South Haven’s Worship Pastor for 17 years.
+Scott has served as South Haven’s Worship Pastor since coming on staff in 2000.
 He grew up in Southwest Missouri and surrendered to the ministry at the age of 15.
-He has been married to his wife Laura for almost 23 years and together they have four boys: David, Jaron, Kyle and Landan.
-In his spare time, Scott enjoys cooking, following and cheering for our local sports teams and playing golf.
+He has been married to his wife Laura since 1994 and together they have four boys: David, Jaron, Kyle, and Landan.
+In his spare time, Scott enjoys cooking, following and cheering for our local sports teams, and playing golf.

 Victor W. Boll